 What Can Colostrum Do For You?

-While colostrum was intended for newborns, growing studies suggest that it can impart a wide variety of benefits to adult humans as well, thanks to its nutrient profile.
+While colostrum was intended for newborns, research suggests that it can impart a wide variety of potential benefits to adult humans as well, thanks to its robust nutrient profile.

-Colostrum contains high levels of antibodies that are designed to fight bacteria, viruses, and other disease-causing agents.
+Colostrum contains high levels of antibodies that are designed to help your body fight bacteria, viruses, and other disease-causing agents.
 Research suggests that colostrum’s antibody levels are 100 times higher than in regular cow’s milk.
-These high antibody levels can help to modulate your immune system and protect your gastrointestinal tract against disease, including both enteropathic and enterotoxic bacteria (E. coli, rotavirus, Cryptosporidium parvum, Shigella flexneri).
-Studies show that many of colostrum’s antibodies and immunoglobins stay in the GI tract, which allows them to attack and neutralize harmful bacteria and viruses before they can ever enter your bloodstream.
+These high antibody levels can help to modulate your immune system and protect your gastrointestinal tract against potential gut-based infections, including both enteropathic and enterotoxic bacteria (E. coli, rotavirus, Cryptosporidium parvum, Shigella flexneri).
+Studies show that many of colostrum’s antibodies and immunoglobins stay in the GI tract, which potentially allows them to attack and neutralize bacteria before they can ever enter your bloodstream.

 Heals the Gut